dankobg/fedora-workstation/README.md

 not fully idempotent yet, they make small changes:

-- docker (hmm need to see what is going on, takes a bit of time.
-Should be idempotent because it's only dnf module.
-Ensure old deleted - says changed even though they dont exist)
 - go (go install tools like gopls,dlv,goimports etc. Don't know how to make it idempotent)

 TODO: